venkatvi/UdacitySelfDrivingCarNanoDegree/Py/Proj2_TrafficSignClassifier/P2/To Submit/project_writeup.md

 6. Larger learning rate of 0.001 - this enhanced the training and validation accuracy under 20 epochs.
 Test accuracy improved to 94%

 ** What architecture was chosen?**
-LetNet architecture was used with minor modifications.
+LeNet architecture was used with minor modifications.

 **Why did you believe it would be relevant to the traffic sign application?**